KeyboardKit/website/collections/_features/Gestures.md

     )
 ```

-This will automatically apply all standard gestures for the provided action.
-You can also set up completely custom actions with this modifier as well.
+This can automatically trigger standard gestures for the provided action, or fully custom actions.

 ## Drag gesture handlers